Chapter 3:

 There was the single click of a disconnected call.

 The figure froze for a moment, then the receiver dropped onto the bed.
 The hand's grip on my face loosened.
-Exhausted, I let my head drop onto the pillow.
-All the blood and refuse flowed out of my mouth.
-As I faded away, I watched the figure get up, gently put the receiver back in its place and pick up my suitcase.
-Before vanishing through the door, it gave me a nod.
-This was the first time I could clearly make out its face.
+I let my head fall onto the pillow.
+All blood and refuse flowed out of my mouth.
+As I faded away, I watched the figure get up.
+It gently put the receiver back in its place, picked up my suitcase, and made for the door.
+Before stepping over the threshold, it turned around and gave me a nod.
+This was the first time I could make out its face with any clarity.
 I recognized it.
-I saw it in the mirror every morning while getting ready for work.
+I saw it every morning as I got ready for work.

-I was woken up by a sunbeam caressing my face.
+I was woken up by a sunbeam caressing me.

-I spent a while blissfully floating on the cusp of wakeness, dreaming of a curious kobold carefully prodding at my eyes.
-Suddenly, the image of the shadowy figure looming over me flashed infront my mind's eye.
+I spent a while blissfully swimming in the border regions of wakeness, dreaming of a curious kobold carefully prodding at my eyes.
+Suddenly, the image of the animated suit flashed into my head.
 I was immediately wide awake.
-I searched the room for evidence of the night's events.
-Somehow, my bed was totally clean.
-The food and the wagon were gone.
-So were my suit and the suitcase, though.
-I could finally make out the clock on the left wall. it was noon already.
+My eyes scanned the room for any evidence of the night's events:

 I had missed breakfast.

-Before leaving, I opened one of the windows and leaned out.
-I could finally take in the view that had been hidden from me: A dirt path lined by tall, sturdy trees gently swaying in the breeze, leading into the deep blue horizon.
+I knew I should be scared of the repercussions of sleeping in, but somehow, I didn't feel any need to rush myself.
+I opened one of the windows and leaned out.
+I could finally take in the view that had been hidden from me the night before: A dirt path lined by tall, sturdy trees gently swaying in the breeze that led into the deep blue horizon.
 It was a beautiful day.

 I made my way downstairs.
 Not a single person crossed my path.
 Even the lobby was entirely devoid of people.
 A bit uneasy, I stepped up to the counter and rang the bell.